maya-paz/cse15l-lab-reports/lab-report-1.md

 ![Image](cat-noarg.png)

-The absolute path to the working directory is right before the command was run:
+The absolute path to the working directory is right before the command was run: `/home`.

+`cat` displays files onto the screen in terminal, with no argument to read, nothing shows up.

+This is an error because there was the incorrect argument type.

 #### Using `cat` with a path to a directory:

 ![Image](cat-directory.png)

-The absolute path to the working directory is right before the command was run:
+The absolute path to the working directory is right before the command was run: `/home`.

+`cat` displays files onto the screen in terminal.
+Since the argument was not a file, it was unable to run.

+This is an error because there was the incorrect argument type.

 #### Using `cat` with a path to a file:

 ![Image](cat-file.png)

-The absolute path to the working directory is right before the command was run:
+The absolute path to the working directory is right before the command was run: `/home/desktop`.

+I got this output because `cat` displayed the contents of the file onto the screen.

+This is not an error

 ***